BotBuilderCommunity/botbuilder-community-js/libraries/botbuilder-adapter-tyntec-whatsapp/docs/TyntecWhatsAppAdapter.md

 * [`public use(...middlewares: (MiddlewareHandler | Middleware)[]): TyntecWhatsAppAdapter`](#public-usemiddlewares-middlewarehandler--middleware-tyntecwhatsappadapter)

 If you want more information about bot adapters, see the [Microsoft Bot Framework SDK documentation](https://docs.microsoft.com/en-us/azure/bot-service/index-bf-sdk).

+## `public axiosInstance: AxiosInstance`

+Is an [Axios instance](https://github.com/axios/axios) used to send requests to the tyntec Conversations API.

 ## `public onTurnError?: (context: TurnContext, error: Error) => Promise<void>`